Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 When they slide the folded bill or the picture upward, the short piece jerks abruptly because the magnetic pull.

-This is my view how Mickael Chatelain Crack trick works.
+This is my view how Mickael Chatelain CRACK trick works.

-Mickael Chatelain Crack Zig-Zag Trick Psychology
+Psychology Of Mickael Chatelain CRACK Zig-Zag Trick

 This close up zig zag trick is a psychological puzzle.